SQL SERVER İÇİN MD5 KÜTÜPHANESİ YAZIP C# DA EKLEME YAPMAK

 }

-1. If you want to use your assembly methods over SQL Server stored procedures, you should follow the next rules:
+If you want to use your assembly methods over SQL Server stored procedures, you should follow the next rules:

-• Your methods must be implemented as public static methods on a class in your assembly
+public static methods on a class in your assembly - Your methods must be declared as

-• Number of parameters must be the same as in stored procedures
+void or return integer value (in my example, I declare method as void) - Number of parameters must be the same as in stored procedures

-• All parameters must be declared according to SQL Server data types (see MSDN article http://msdn.microsoft.com/en-us/library/ms131092(v=SQL.90).aspx)
+- All parameters must be declared according to SQL Server data types (see MSDN article http://msdn.microsoft.com/en-us/library/ms131092(v=SQL.90).aspx)

 Let’s get back to our listing.
 We have a class called “MD5Hash”.
 This class has only one method “HashString” marked with attribute [Microsoft.SqlServer.Server.SqlProcedure].
 By this attribute, we define that our method will be used like a stored procedure.
 Method “HashString” takes two arguments:

-• result SqlString pass-by-reference data type parameter which stored procedure returning through an OUTPUT argument
+value – SqlString data type parameter which hash-code we need to returnresult - SqlString pass-by-reference data type parameter which stored procedure returning through an OUTPUT argument

 Build our project.

-2. Now we should create a stored procedure on the SQL Server side.
+- Now we should create a stored procedure on the SQL Server side.
 For using assemblies in T-SQL, we must create assembly object in SQL Server database.
 The following example shows how to do it:

 from '\\server\SolutionFolder\bin\Debug\MD5Hash.dll'